isabelamuller/isabelamuller/README.md

 ✨ 21 years old Brazilian. <br>
 📓 studying Software Analysis and Development at UNISINOS <br>
 📍 currently working as a front-end intern at Dentsu World Services. <br>
-👩🏼‍💻 exploring not only back-end languages but also front-end ones. <br>
 💗 some of my hobbies are studying, going out with my friends, skincare, tennis and fashion! <br>
 📩 e-mail: isabelamuller01@gmail.com <br>
 🏷 she/her.  <br>